WayfaringBloke/dnd/writing/msns/1_Deli.md

 https://excalidraw.com/#json=aoOKfdCuEwjaHaxY6TBvh,BAg73HA33RGEFGlkNrM93Q

 ## Dining Area
-A narrow corridor leads up to a cramped dining area, with a bar & stools facing the wall.
-There's a large soda vending machine and a deli counter with a posh brit stood behind it.
+- A narrow corridor leads up to a cramped dining area, with a bar & stools facing the wall.
+- There's a large soda vending machine and a deli counter with a posh brit stood behind it.

-The resturaunt serves primarily deli food, but also hash browns and a smattering of british dishes (toad in the hole, full breakfast, bangers & mash, fish & chips).
-In the drinks cabinet there's literally only two things: cans of OrangeLime, a popular soda, and Cold Leprechaun's Brew, a 50/50 mix of whiskey and strong black coffee.
+- The resturaunt serves primarily deli food, but also hash browns and a smattering of british dishes (toad in the hole, full breakfast, bangers & mash, fish & chips).
+- In the drinks cabinet there's literally only two things: cans of OrangeLime, a popular soda, and Cold Leprechaun's Brew, a 50/50 mix of whiskey and strong black coffee.

 ## Pantry
-Heavy bags of flour, cornstarch, and various ingredients.
-A jarring amount of pickles.
+- Heavy bags of flour, cornstarch, and various ingredients.
+- A jarring amount of pickles.

 ## Closet
 A mix of kitchen wear.
 A few clean suits.
 An SMG (d4a).

 ## Kitchen
+All stainless steel.
+Pots dangle from the ceiling above the central table

 # Assets
 ![manager](https://github.com/WayfaringBloke/dnd/blob/main/assets/m1/manager.png?raw=true)![Ronald](https://github.com/WayfaringBloke/dnd/blob/main/assets/rnpc/Ronald.png?raw=true)